Cognitive Games and Assessments

 Sample game play

-Researchers must provide a dataset of up to 50 facial images for the emotion recognition and assign each image with the appropriate emotion.
-Currently, the emotions that can be assigned to an image are restricted to happiness, sadness, fear, anger, and neutral.
+Researchers must provide a dataset of up to 50 facial images for the emotion recognition and label each image with the corresponding emotion.
+Currently, the emotions that researchers can use to label an image are restricted to happiness, sadness, fear, anger, and neutral.

 Scoring

-Participants are scored by whether they correctly identified the emotion expressed by the image or not.
+Scoring is based on whether the user correctly identifies the emotion expressed by the image or not.

 Sample Instructions